Market-Connections Professional Resume Writing Services

 LinkedIn Summary

-LinkedIn Summary section is now called the LinkedIn About section
+The LinkedIn Summary section is now called the LinkedIn About section.

 The first 2-3 sentences need to instantly get your prospects interested in your profile — or, even better, get them excited about reading the rest of your profile.
 How do you add more value to the company, or solve problems better than other job candidates?
 Your LinkedIn Summary can set you apart from other jobseekers on LinkedIn by demonstrating that you understand what employers want — and what you have to offer that meets that need.